 - a.
 Size, character and location of all mains, including valves. - b.
 Size and location of each service connection, where practicable.
-In lieu of showing service locations on maps, a card record or other suitable means may be used. - c.
+In lieu of showing service locations on maps, a card record or other suitable means may be used.

+c.
 Layout of all principal metering and regulator stations, production plants to show size, location and character of all major equipment pipelines, connections, valves and other equipment used.

-25. Preservation of Records
+4. Preservation of Records

-All records required by these Rules shall be preserved by the LDC for a period of two (2) years unless otherwise designated herein.
+The LDC shall preserve all records required by these Rules for a period of two (2) years unless otherwise designated herein.
 Such records shall be kept within the State of Rhode Island at the office or offices of the LDC and shall be available for examination by the Division.

-26. Reports to Division
+5. Reports to Division